Opportunities for Students

 • Enrolled in a DC Public or Public Charter School, or affiliated with the Washington Archdiocese.

-• Each poem submitted must include in the top right corner the name and grade of the student, school name, name of the submitting teacher or administrator, and the submitter’s email address.
+• Each poem submitted must include in the top right corner the name and grade of the student, school name, name of the submitting teacher, librarian, or administrator, and the submitter’s email address.

-• The deadline for submission is Friday, March 31, 2023 by 6 p.m.
-EST. Late entries cannot be accepted.
+• The deadline for submission is Friday, March 29, 2024 by 6 p.m.
+ET.
+Late entries will not be accepted.

 Questions about the poetry contest can be directed to poetrycontest@jlw.org